Transfer Learning with Deep Network Designer

 Import the new data set.

-Replace the final layers with new layers adapted to the new data set:
+Adapt the final layers to the new data set.

-Set learning rates to learn faster in the new layers than in the transferred layers.
+Set higher learning rates so that learning is faster in the transferred layers.

 To open Deep Network Designer, on the Apps tab, under Machine Learning and Deep Learning, click the app icon.
 Alternatively, you can open the app from the command line: